What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Prevent Fleas and Parasites

 Consistent flea and parasite prevention is crucial in preventing hair loss caused by these pests.
-Use the flea treatments we recommend at the clinic and keep your home clean to reduce the risk of infestations.
+Use the flea treatments recommended by our clinic and keep your home clean to minimize the risk of infestations.

 Provide a Diet for Coat Health

 A good and healthy diet helps keep your cat’s skin and coat healthy.
 Start by giving protein-rich foods that also have a good amount of vitamins and minerals.
-High-quality cat food can be a start.
+High-quality cat food is a good start.
 Some cat foods specialize in helping maintain your cat’s fur.

 To help you create a detailed nutritional plan, it’s important to discuss your cat’s meal plan with us.
 Your cat will need good amounts of Vitamins A and E, as well as Omega-3 and Omega-6 fatty acids to promote hair growth and coat health.